jjhembd/template/README.md

    Note: some (e.g. Leaflet) put examples/ inside docs/, presumably because you can point GitHub Pages to docs/.
    Put main JS file in src/main.js (as per rollup.config.
 Some use index.js?)
 2. Write a README.md !!
-NOTE that the first line (separated by two blank lines) will become the "description" in the package.json
+NOTE that the first line after the title will become the "description" in the package.json.
+This description should be short (<80 characters) and separated from both the title and any following text by blank lines.
 3. Initialize Git ($ git init).
 Don't forget to copy the .gitignore file
 4. Create the repository on GitHub (DON'T add .gitignore or license), and add the remote origin in Git: